A cloud database is a database that is built, deployed, and accessed in a cloud environment, such as a private, public, or hybrid cloud.

-There are two primary cloud database models.
+There are two primary cloud database deployment models, reviewed below:

-Cloud databases offer many of the same benefits as other cloud services, including
+Cloud databases offer many of the same benefits as other cloud services, including:

 Enterprises have choices in how to manage their cloud databases.
 Database management styles can be generalized into the following four categories: